localleon/leons-ansible-template/README.md

-# leons-ansible-template
+# Leon's Ansible Template (Best Practices)

-Template for building small and large Ansible projects
+Template for building small and large Ansible projects.
+This is my opinion, feedback and improvements are welcome!

 ## Intro